Performance-Based Infrastructure Delivery Method

-How did the AOC ensure that the new courthouse is built on time and within budget?
+How did the Judicial Council ensure that the new courthouse is built on time and within budget?

-The AOC's PBI contract includes incentives and penalties that drive performance by the project developers.
+The Judicial Council's PBI contract includes incentives and penalties that drive performance by the project developers.
 Additionally, benchmarks that allow for ongoing monitoring of contract performance are built into the agreement.
 The project was completed ahead of schedule and under budget.

 Who owns the new building ?

 The state owns the land and the building throughout the agreement’s term, and at the end of 35 years, will continue to retain title.
-The PBI project company is expected to maintain the building throughout the 35-year agreement and then turn over the court building and parking structure to the AOC at the end of the term.
+The PBI project company is expected to maintain the building throughout the 35-year agreement and then turn over the court building and parking structure to Judicial Council staff at the end of the term.

 The site for the new courthouse is closer to residences and a school.
 How will the new courthouse affect the neighborhood?

 We expect the new courthouse will make a positive contribution to the Civic Center's redevelopment.
 The site is essentially one city block northwest of the existing courthouse.
 The building's design is consistent with contemporary courthouse design and environmental standards, and its scale will be compatible and consistent with nearby office buildings.
 To manage pedestrian traffic and security, the only public entrance will be oriented to the corner of Magnolia and West Broadway, essentially two blocks from the school.
 Community safety will be among the highest priorities for the architects, engineers, and project managers working on the building.
 Security features will include a secured below-ground sallyport (which enables sheriffs to drive prisoner buses into a secured area to transfer in-custody detainees into and out of the courthouse); separate hallways and elevators for the public, staff, and in-custody detainees; and courtroom holding cells, which minimize movement of in-custody detainees within the court building.